Here I’m presenting my unbiased SiteGround web hosting review.

-In 2012, Google also released an update for its search engine algorithm called Penguin that looks for the signals manipulated as an anchor text and devalue them.
-And, the sites that aggressively spamming this technique may also get penalized.
+In 2012, Google also released a Penguin search engine algorithm update that looks for the signals manipulated as an anchor text and devalues them.

-Linking to the relevant and high-authority websites is useful in search engine optimization, but the injecting links without prior approval of site owner is spam.
+Linking to the relevant and high-authority websites is useful in search engine optimization, but injecting a link without prior approval of the site owner is considered spam.

 But, SiteGround’s automatic WordPress installation that publishes a custom article is definitely not useful from the SEO point of view.
 It adds a risk of participating in a link scheme unknowingly if you don’t delete that page.

-Though SiteGround may argue that the published page can be easily deleted, it’s true that the most website owner/admins have no idea about it as many of them are noobs or having lack of proper knowledge of SEO.
+Although SiteGround may argue that the published page can be easily deleted, it’s true that most website owners/admins have no idea about it as many of them are noobs or having a lack of proper knowledge of SEO.